 What is a 3 bin compost system?

-The three-bin compost system is a straightforward composting method that consists of three compost bins arranged side by side.
+The three-bin compost system is a simple yet efficient composting system that consists of three compost bins arranged side by side.
+Due to its design, it makes turning compost easy, and the use of three bins makes it perfect for handling large amounts of compost.

-These bins can either be open or enclosed, depending on your preference.
+These bins can be open or enclosed, depending on your needs.
+Closed bins are better at controlling moisture levels but often require more time and money to construct.

 Pros